isa-ulisboa/greends-dms-exercises/dms_ex_11_alter_drop.md

 DROP TABLE region_temp;
 ```

 This concludes the exercise.
-It does not require a result submission.
+It does not require a result submission via Moodle.